Syntax Guide

 Object|Boolean

-name: Lock
+name: lock

 lock: true

-script: echo 'job lock'Example 2: lock as an Object
+script: echo 'job lock'Example 2: Detailed configuration

-name: Lock
+name: lock

 lock: